 Please note that some courses or academic programs include excursions that are covered as part of the cost of the program; other excursions are optional and are at the student’s expense.

 Students will be charged standard HWS tuition and fees, room and board fees, and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, rental of a complete set of textbooks, all designated field study events, complete use of DIS facilities including library and computer lab, and housing.
-Students selecting the homestay option will also receive a full meal plan.
-Please note that the kollegium, Folk High School and flat options do not include a meal plan.
+Students selecting the homestay option will also receive a full meal plan while those who select the Folkehojskole receive a partial meal plan.
+Please note that the Kollegium and flat options do not include a meal plan.
 Students choosing one of these options do receive a $600 stipend to help cover meal expenses but will need to budget additional funds for meals —approximately $1600–$1900 for the semester, above and beyond the stipend.